-Phase 3 of Info4Dourou2.0 focuses on wider use of this irrigation management system for improving food security and helping to sustainably manage groundwater water resources and in adapting to different climate change scenarios.
-Research is underway to generalize the system with surface irrigation and watering cans for a stronger impact on farmers’ quality of life.
+Info4Dourou2.0 currently focuses on wider use of this irrigation management system for improving food security and helping to sustainably manage groundwater water resources and in adapting to different climate change scenarios.

 Master project goals:

-- Investigate and understand relevant literature regarding irrigation: micro and drip irrigation, surface irrigation, manual irrigation with atering cans, soil measuring techniques, measure based irrigation and irrigation in developing countries.
+- Investigate and understand relevant literature regarding irrigation: micro and drip irrigation, surface irrigation, manual irrigation with watering cans, soil-measuring techniques, measure based irrigation and irrigation in developing countries

 Contact : Clémence Bouleau, email@example.com / 021 693 31 96

 Duration : 2-3 months

 Tulime organization, from about five years has begun a project that involves sending trainees in Tanzania.
 This project has been started with the signing of a student exchange agreement with the University of Palermo (Italy).
 Pursuant to this agreement, the above mentioned university, entrusts its trainees to Tulime organization, which will send them in Tanzania.
 The same students in general are concerned to perform duties within the projects that Tulime follows on site, such as the project District fruit, Hands of Africa (regarding the project development of local crafts), Disabled project, literacy etc.

 After the signing of the first agreement, in subsequent years they have been signed with other Italian universities, including: University of Catania, Florence, Siena, Perugia, Bologna, Trieste, Milan, Sassari, Turin and Link Campus University of Rome.
 Up today, Tulime sent in Tanzania about 65 students.